 Other testing — Neuroimaging is not necessary in the majority of patients presenting with abnormal movements or behaviors during sleep.

 A magnetic resonance imaging (MRI) study of the brain and referral to neurology is indicated in patients diagnosed with nocturnal seizures as part of a broader evaluation to determine the underlying etiology.
-When the diagnosis is in doubt, sleep-deprived EEG and ambulatory or video EEG may be useful.
+When the diagnosis of seizure is in doubt, sleep-deprived EEG and ambulatory or inpatient video EEG monitoring may be useful.
 (See "Clinical and laboratory diagnosis of seizures in infants and children" and "Evaluation and management of the first seizure in adults" and "Video and ambulatory EEG monitoring in the diagnosis of seizures and epilepsy".)

 Neuroimaging should also be considered when the onset of a parasomnia is associated with abnormal neurologic signs or symptoms, as rare cases of secondary RBD or narcolepsy related to pathologic processes in the diencephalon or rostral pons have been described.
 (See "Rapid eye movement sleep behavior disorder", section on 'Pontine lesions' and "Clinical features and diagnosis of narcolepsy in adults", section on 'Secondary narcolepsy'.)